-- 4.1.1 This Water Neutrality Statement has been commissioned by Riverdale Developments to describe the proposed approach to water efficiency and neutrality for the proposed new development at Mercer Road, Horsham. - 4.1.2 It provides detail to demonstrate the emerging approach to comply with the requirements of the Natural England Position Statement for Applications within the Sussex North Water Supply Zone 2021. - 4.1.3 The information and calculations presented show that the total water use on the proposed development will be greater than the water currently used on the site.
-Once water efficient fixtures and fittings have been factored in, it is currently calculated that the additional water use resulting from the proposed development is calculated to be almost 21m litres of water per year. - 4.1.4 The Applicant will be using the SNOWS scheme to deliver the water offsetting credits needed given the site's status as a draft allocation in the local plan.
-The SNOWS scheme is due to become available in March/April 2025 and sufficient credits will be secured that meet the water neutrality requirement.
+- 4.1.1 This Water Neutrality Statement has been commissioned by Welbeck Land to describe the proposed approach to water efficiency and neutrality for the proposed new development at Rudgwick, Horsham. - 4.1.2 It provides detail to demonstrate the emerging approach to comply with the requirements of the Natural England Position Statement for Applications within the Sussex North Water Supply Zone 2021. - 4.1.3 The information and calculations presented show that the total water use on the proposed development will be greater than the water currently used on the site.
+Once water efficient fixtures and fittings have been factored in, it is currently calculated that the additional water use resulting from the proposed development is calculated to be c.6m litres of water per year. - 4.1.4 The Applicant will be using the SNOWS scheme to deliver the water offsetting credits needed given the site's previous status as an allocation in the recently withdrawn Local Plan.
+The SNOWS scheme is due to become available in Spring 2025 and sufficient credits will be secured that meet the water neutrality requirement for the entirety of the 90 dwelling scheme.
 Securing these credits will need an appropriately worded 'Grampian' style planning condition that prevents any development proceeding on the site until those credits are agreed and secured. - 4.1.5 In committing to achieve water neutrality, the Applicant is demonstrating an understanding of the importance of this issue, proposing a robust approach with significant precedence which we trust is now acceptable to Horsham District Council and Natural England.